Macau Budget Hotels (The Worst)

 I actually dropped in on the Villa Tong Keng before staying there, just to make sure it was worth staying at.
 I sprinted up to the 2nd floor around lunch, took a quick look at two or three empty rooms and decided to give it a go next time I was in town.

 What I didn’t know at the time was that I was actually at Vila Universal instead, and that Vila Tong Keng was one floor up.
-Had I gone to the right place there’s no way that I would have booked the hotel later on, given the grim insipid malaise that grips the guesthouse, in particular, the destitute dreary rooms.
+Had I gone to the right place there’s no way that I would have booked the hotel later on, given the grim insipid malaise that grips the guesthouse, in particular, the dreary destitute rooms.

 Check in was handled as you’d expect it to, in that he looked at my passport like it came from Mars and quickly handed it back, asking for the booking number instead.
-Of course I never ever know what it is, so had to rifle through a bunch of my emails to find it first, an inconvenience I always find extremely annoying.
+Of course I never know what it is, and had to rifle through a bunch of my emails to find it first, an inconvenience I always find extremely annoying.

 All through the afternoon a ton of noise leaked in from the street outside, whether it came from cars, machinery, people moving things, or just good, old fashioned bird call Cantonese.
 The AC did a fine job, as did the Wifi, which mostly kept me online uninterrupted, while I wasn’t as lucky with free drinking water, as none was provided.